Excel Linear Programming (Table of Contents)

 Introduction to Linear Programming in Excel

-Linear Programming is most important as well as a fascinating aspect of applied mathematics which helps in resource optimization (either minimizing the losses or maximizing the profit with given resources).
+Linear Programming is the most important and fascinating aspect of applied mathematics, which helps in resource optimization (either minimizing the losses or maximizing the profit with given resources).
 If we have constraints and the objective function well defined, we can use the system to predict an optimal solution for a given problem.
 In Excel, we have Excel Solver, which helps us solving the Linear Programming Problems a.k.a.
 LPP.
 We will see in this article how to use Excel Solver to optimize the resources associated with business problems with the help of Linear Programming.

 First thing first.
 Let’s see how we can enable Excel Solver (a key component of LPP under Excel).